devopsnights/devopsnights.github.io/_posts/2021-02-14-Introduction-to-Azure-DevOps-YAML-Pipelines-Universal-Delivery-Pipeline.md

 ## Creating a dotnet core "client" application and a YAML build

-We had create an standar webapp application in dotnet core to be the "client" of our templates.
+We had create an standard webapp application in dotnet core to be the "client" of our templates.

 <script src="https://gist.github.com/wesleycamargo/dc48c73e5040c422b48176336779738a.js?file=newDotNetApp.ps1"></script>